kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 This page will walk you through the steps necessary to add content to your website.

+Though not a requirement, using `tree` command-line utility would be handy, if you get lost in directory structure.
+To install it, use the default package manager on Linux or MacPorts on Mac.
+`tree` lists entire file hierarchy under specified directory – see the examples throughout this tutorial.

 ## Create a Section and Your First Page

 From command line, run